 - Do not fit out penalties without following each step of PPS: Point, Game, Default.

 - Make sure you do not forget to issue the borderline practices.

 - Never forget to call watch-on-foot faults to the second player when you have called them on the first one.

 - Avoid making negative comments of any kind in the presence of parents, players, or spectators.

 4. Chief Umpire

-In a tennis match, officiated by the two or more umpires, the umpire in chief is the one who is in charge of the whole game.
+In a tennis match, officiated by two or more umpires, the umpire-in-chief is the one who is in charge of the whole game.